6 R’s of Cloud Migration Strategy

 The application utilizes cloud-native features and is completely optimized.
 Nextly, migration involves high costs and efforts.
 Therefore, in the long run, this approach can be efficient and cost-effective.
 The application is re-engineered to use cloud-native features.

 A typical example of refactoring is changing a mainframe-based monolithic application from its current form to a microservices-based architecture.
 When categorizing an application as refactoring.

-The business performs a detailed business case analysis to justify the investment of the cost, effort and a potential business impact.
+The business performs a detailed business case analysis to justify the investment of the cost, effort and potential business impact.
 It ensures that other alternatives are considered as well.

 3. Replatforming (Lift & reshape)

 Replatforming (Lift & reshape) – This type of migration is similar to re-hosting but requires few changes to the application.
 Amazon’s AWS Cloud Migration team refers to this approach as the lift-tinker-and shift.
 Even though this approach closely resembles re-hosting.
-They categorized differently based on changes.
+They are categorized differently based on changes.
 For example, in doing such migrations, an organization may plug its application into a new database system that’s on the cloud or change its web server from a proprietary version.
 Such as Weblogic to Apache Tomcat, an open source-based web server.
 So, for planning purposes, it’s important to categorize it as such.

 4. Repurchasing (Drop & shop)

 Repurchasing (Drop & shop) – This migration strategy entails essentially switching the legacy application in favour of a new but similar application on the cloud.
 Migrating to a SaaS-based system would be an example of such a migration where an organization may decide to migrate from its legacy financial system to a SaaS-based financial ERP system.